Afollie - Dog Breed Info, Temperament & Facts

 In terms of appearance, Afollies come in various colors including white, tan, cream, brown, black, and blue shades.
 They can easily get along with other pets and dogs if they are introduced to socialization at an early age.
 However, due to their herding instincts, they might try to herd children and other animals.

-Below, we look at Afollie dog breed, its history, personality, pros and cons of owning an Afollie, characteristics, and must-see facts.
+Below, we look at Afollie dog breed, its history, personality, pros and cons of owning an Afollie, characteristics, and must-know facts.
 We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Afollies!

 Dog Breed Afollie